 It’s extremely useful if you try to remember to take a good antibacterial, skin-sensitive soap with you to wherever you’re working out so you can sterilize the area immediately upon finishing.

 Once clean, apply a good tattoo healing lotion or skin-sensitive moisturizer to the area to re-hydrate the skin and to promote a quicker healing response.

-The best tattoo lotion I’ve ever personally used is a (vegan) tattoo aftercare product called Hustle Butter.
-This stuff works amazingly during the healing process - not only to keep your tattoo really well hydrated but also by soothing any annoying itching and irritation.
+The best tattoo lotion I’ve ever personally used is a vegan aftercare product called After Inked Tattoo Aftercare Lotion.
+This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.